ljr979/RICE_sHsps-complexes-PB/README.md

 # RICE_sHsps-complexes-PB

 This repository contains the analysis code associated with the sHsp complexes project, led by Professor Heath Ecroyd.
-This manuscript has been submitted for publication under the title **"Single-molecule studies of αB-c and Hsp27 in complex with amorphously aggregating client proteins"**.
+This manuscript has been submitted for publication under the title **"Single-molecule observations of αB-c and Hsp27 in complex with amorphously aggregating client proteins"**.

 This manuscript has been submitted as a preprint via BioRxiv [here](biorxiv/link).
 A link to the final version will be provided upon publication.